-Most interesting wonders of Tristan da Cunha
+Most interesting landmarks of Tristan da Cunha

 Tristan da Cunha is a part of British Overseas Territory of Saint Helena, Ascension and Tristan da Cunha under the jurisdiction of United Kingdom.
 It has a dependency – Gough Island – a single island located 400 km to the south from Tristan da Cunha.